brucex11/electronix_microelec_neamen/run/chap06/README_Chap06.md

 * ./LTspice folder (optional)
 * keywords list `YYY ZZZ`(optional)

+Figures are solutions to figures in the text.
+This was inspired by development of a tool to iterate resistances for simple circuits.
+See Fig6_14.

 ## Examples
 6.01: Calculate the small-signal voltage gain of the most-basic NPN BJT circuit shown in Figure 6.3.
 * example/exam6_01.py, textbook page 382
 * keywords: `gm`  `Vpi`  `rpi`  `voltage_gain`

+6.13: Calculate the small-signal Rin and Ro per Figure 6.49.
+* example/exam6_13.py, pg 424
+* keywords: `Rin`  `Rib`  `rpi`  `Ro`  `ro`

 ## Exercises